GUIDE TO THE RIVER TWEED

 TIME NEEDED: 2 - 4 hours depending on put-in and playing time.

-ACCESS HASSLES: OK most of the year, but the SCA have an agreement that it's Sundays only in Oct/Nov.
+ACCESS HASSLES: OK most of the year, but it is a busy fishing river.
+Some fishermen seem to think there is an agreement on Sunday paddling only in October and November - this is not the case.
 The rapid just by the get-out is sometimes used for slaloms - best to check before setting off.
 See the SCA Access notes on Scotland.

 GRADING: Mostly I; Fairnilee rapid II.